Withering-type botanical microscope, 1780

 Scope

 In the mature stage of collecting, it is important to establish goals and boundaries.
 At this point, a collector shifts from being a hoarder to a curator, focusing on organizing their collection.
 It's also a stage where the collector learns to let go.
 During my travels around the world, I visited many collections and met countless collectors.
 For example, an esteemed collector from Italy impressed me when he decided to concentrate his collection on timekeeping after years of collecting primarily Italian early scientific instruments.
-He sold most of his other pieces and brought this aspect to a state-of-the-art level.
+He sold most of his other items and brought this aspect to a state-of-the-art level.
 However, some collectors I encountered tended to purchase anything without much thought, as if they were on a binge.
 Therefore, at a specific stage of my collecting, I defined the boundaries of interest for this collection and promptly gave up items that didn't meet this criteria to make room for those that did.
 This collection is limited to 120 items, which represent significant milestones in the history of the microscope, from its inception to the early 20th century.

 Approach

-As an archaeologist with more than forty years of experience, I specialize in the scientific applications of the discipline.
-I have a strong belief that every artifact has a broad cultural, social, economic, and historical context, and this is particularly true for microscopes.
-Typically, the history of scientific instruments, including microscopes, is approached in a functional and catalog-based way.
-However, I have developed a different perspective that examines ideas related to microscopes and their users, rather than just the instruments themselves.
-I view the microscope as a three-dimensional embodiment of its social and economic background, and my descriptions reflect this point of view.
+Typically, the history of scientific instruments, including microscopes, is approached in a functional and catalog-based manner.
+However, I have developed a different perspective that examines the ideas surrounding microscopes and their users, rather than focusing solely on the instruments themselves.
+I view the microscope as a three-dimensional embodiment of its social and economic context, and my descriptions reflect this viewpoint.

 Taxonomy